-Diesel exhaust likely causes cancer in humans.
-Its gaseous chemicals are a health concern and may cause cancer.
-There is significant concern about exposure to DPMs, especially the fine and ultra-fine particles.
-Exposure to diesel exhaust may irritate the eyes, nose, throat, and lungs, and cause lightheadedness.
+Diesel exhaust is considered likely to cause cancer in humans.
+While the gaseous chemicals in diesel exhaust are a health concern and may cause cancer, there is significant concern about exposure to diesel particulate matter, especially the fine and ultra-fine particles.
+Exposure to diesel exhaust may irritate the eyes, nose, throat and lungs, and cause lightheadedness.
 Exposure to high concentrations can also cause problems for people with respiratory conditions, such as asthma.
 Chronic exposure can damage the lungs and affect immune system functions.